jtregenza/jtregenza.github.io/_posts/2015-04-01-experimenting-with-jekyll.markdown

 layout: "post"
 ---

-When I decided to renew my skill set and improve them, I wanted to make sure I rebuilt from anew.
+When I decided to renew my skill set and improve them, I wanted to make sure I rebuilt from a clean slate.
 I wanted to make a new site that wasn't built in a CMS.

 As familiar as I am with Wordpress and other CMS systems, I would learn a lot more.
 I wanted to challenge myself as a designer learning development.